eliezer15/magic-file-manager/readme.md

 ## Magic File Manager

+**This is a take-home assignment I completed back while interviewing for [Magic Leap](https://www.magicleap.com/en-us/)**

 ### Overview

 Simple web application to handle file uploads and downloads, with a RESTful Json API backend.
-App can be accessed at http://magic-file-manager.eliezerencarnacion.com

 The application has the following endpoints:
 * **GET /** : returns the index.html page